Lent

 Ash Wednesday marks the beginning of Lent - a time for prayer, self-denial (fasting) and practical generosity (almsgiving).

-Our offices, agencies and dioceses offer content to help your spiritual journey through Lent 2022.
-Here we provide links to some of those resources.
+Our offices, agencies and dioceses offer content to help your spiritual journey through Lent.
+Here are links to some of those resources.

 Lent and Easter at the Movies